Summary of Significant Accounting Policies

 This summary of significant accounting policies is presented to assist the reader in understanding and evaluating the Companys financial statements.
 The consolidated financial statements and notes are representations of the Companys management, which is responsible for their integrity and objectivity.
 These accounting policies conform to generally accepted accounting principles and have been consistently applied in the preparation of the financial statements.

-The consolidated financial statements include the accounts of the Company and companies in which the Company has a controlling interest including the accounts of Windstream Technologies, Inc., (fka, Windaus Global Energy, Inc.), Windstream Technologies, Inc. (a California corporation), Windstream Energy Technologies Pvt Ltd. and Windstream Technologies Latin America S. A. For consolidated subsidiaries where the Companys ownership in the subsidiary is less than 100%, the equity interest not held by the Company is shown as non-controlling interest.
+The Consolidated Financial Statements include the accounts of the Company and companies in which the Company has a controlling interest including the accounts of Windstream Technologies, Inc., (fka, Windaus Global Energy, Inc.) Windstream Technologies, Inc. (a California corporation), Windstream Energy Technologies Pvt Ltd. and Windstream Technologies Latin America S. A. For consolidated subsidiaries where the Companys ownership in the subsidiary is less than 100%, the equity interest not held by the Company is shown as non-controlling interests.
 Management also evaluates whether an investee company is a variable interest entity and whether the Company is the primary beneficiary.
 Consolidation is required if both of these criteria are met.
-The Company did not have any variable interest entities requiring consolidation during the nine months ended September 30, 2015 and 2014.
+The Company did not have any variable interest entities requiring consolidation during the years ended December 31, 2014 and 2013.
 All material intercompany balances have been eliminated in consolidation.

 Certain prior period amounts have been reclassified to conform to the current presentation.
 The reclassifications did not impact prior period results of operations, cash flows, total assets, total liabilities or total equity.